Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 # Getting Started with Myri Audio

-This is the eighth preview version released publicly.
+Myri in its current form is an audio solution which drew inspiration from the Megacity 2019 demo.
 It currently supports simple use cases appropriate for game jams, experiments, and maybe even some commercial projects.
-However, it likely lacks the necessary control features required to deliver a final product.
-I unfortunately lack the expertise to implement this, and so I will require the help of you and the community to take Myri to that level.
+However, it lacks the necessary control features required to deliver a final product in this release.
+A major overhaul is planned for a future release which will lay the foundation of something much more suitable.

-With that said, I do believe that at the time of writing, Myri is the closest to a production-ready ECS audio solution for Unity Engine proper.
+With that said, I do believe that at the time of writing, Myri is still the closest to a production-ready ECS audio solution for Unity Engine proper.
+Many of the concepts discussed here will survive through the new overhaul.
 So I hope you enjoy trying it out and feel free to send feedback!

-**Note: Some common Myri features are very unstable in Unity versions prior to 2022.3.13f1.**
+## Setting up the Managed Driver

+Many people encounter an issue with domain reload freezing when using Myri out-of-the-box, forcing a restart of the editor to continue progress.
+If you encounter this, you can go to the edit menu and select *Latios -\> Use Myri Editor Managed Driver*.
+This setting is unique per computer per project.
+Enabling this has two side-effects.

+First, it requires a Unity Engine Audio Listener attached to the main camera.
+This is the only time a Unity Engine audio component is ever used in Myri.

+Second, the managed driver will always attach the Mono runtime and garbage collector to the mixing thread.
+Normally, this doesn’t happen.

+With these two alterations, the managed driver will typically have different behavior in the editor when switching scenes or doing any other custom loading compared to what will happen in a build.

 ## Playing Your First Sound